BoldingBruggeman/parsac/README.md

-# AutoCalibration Python

-Python-based auto-calibration tool.
-Expect configuration of model parameters through namelist or yaml files and model output in the form of NetCDF files.

-Pronounced - A-C-Py

-## Howto wheel

-### To make a wheel

-pip wheel .
+# Parallel Sensitivity Analysis and Calibration

+Python-based tool for sensitvity analysis and auto-calibration in Parallel.
+This tool is designed for analysis of models that take significant time to run.
+For that reason, it focuses on storing and exploiting every single model result, and performing model runs in parallel on either a single machine or on computer clusters.
+It works with models that are run by calling one binary, that use text-based configuration files based on YAML or Fortran namelists, and that write their output to NetCDF.

-### To install a wheel
+### To install

-pip install <--upgrade> acpy-0.1-py2-none-any.whl
+pip install <--upgrade> --user parsac

-Add options -v -v -v to see where files are installed

-Add --user to install in default *user* directory
+Remove --user to install in the system's shared Python directory.
+Some systems have multiple versions of pip, e.g., pip for Python 2, pip3 for Python 3.
+Make sure you use the command that corresponds to the Python version you want to install into.

 ### To work with a wheel in edit mode

-pip2 install -e . --user --upgrade
+pip install -e . --user --upgrade